Jun 30, 2020 Jambo

-There’s no denying that managing a stakeholder engagement program (or programs!) can be an overwhelming task.
-If you are trying to make the process more collaborative, efficient and scalable, then Stakeholder Relationship Management (SRM) software is an incredibly valuable tool.
+There's no denying that managing a stakeholder engagement program (or programs!) can be overwhelming.
+If you are trying to make the process more collaborative, efficient, and scalable, then Stakeholder Relationship Management (SRM) software is an incredibly valuable tool.

-A quality SRM connects all your stakeholder engagement information in one platform, simplifying and streamlining how you and your team manage your stakeholder engagement projects or programs (not sure what an SRM is?
-Check out our comprehensive SRM guide!).
+A quality SRM connects all your stakeholder engagement information in one platform, simplifying and streamlining how you and your team manage your stakeholder engagement projects or programs.

 However, not every SRM is designed or supported the same.
 Software that works for one organization might not be the right option for another, so you should take the time to review and select the best Stakeholder Relationship Management software for your organization.